Kingxukai/linux/Documentation/driver-api/thermal/sysfs-api.rst

 ::

   /sys/class/hwmon/hwmon[0-*]:
-    |---name:			The type of the thermal zone devices
+    |---name:			The type of the woke thermal zone devices
     |---temp[1-*]_input:	The current temperature of thermal zone [1-*]
     |---temp[1-*]_critical:	The critical trip point of thermal zone [1-*]